 1. Clamping Mechanism

 (This will reduce the mains supply voltage from 400/500 Volts to a suitable welding voltage between 4 and 12 Volts and make available sufficient current to heat the components being welded.
 The welding current required varies between 30,000 amps to 80,000 amps depending on cross-sectional area of the rail being welded)

 Flash butt welding technique spread to many countries during the 1930s, but much of this development work came to a standstill during the war years particularly in the U.K. and on the Continent.
 However, by 1950, the flash butt welding of rails was commonplace in all major railroads throughout the world.

 Upsetting and stripping force – 800 kN

 Typical welding cycle within – 150 s

-1. Joint obtained is clean, as filler metal is not use in this process.
+1. The joint obtained is clean, as filler metal is not used in this process.

-2. Produces defects free joint.
-Oxides, scales and other impurities are thrown out of the weld joint due to high pressure applied at elevated temperature.
+2. Produces defects-free joint.
+Oxides, scales, and other impurities are thrown out of the weld joint due to high pressure applied at elevated temperatures.

 3. Reduces maintenance costs

 6. Saves track time